 Grow Type: Outdoors, greenhouse

 The Hindu Kush region was probably among the earliest centres in which Cannabis was domesticated for use as an ‘intoxicant’.
-Vavilov believed that the ruderal (i.e., wild or weedy) populations of northern Pakistan were the centre from which were derived all Indian drug landraces, i.e. Cannabis indica in its Lamarckian sense.
-Whatever the case, there’s no doubt that these plants are an invaluable reservoir of biodiversity, which is crucial for the future of the species.
+Vavilov believed that the wild-type populations of northern Pakistan were the centre of origin from which were derived all Indian drug landraces, i.e. Cannabis indica in its Lamarckian sense.
+Whatever the case, there’s no doubt that these plants are an invaluable reservoir of biodiversity that’s crucial for the future of the species.